 This will lead to the development of technologies that will drive the development of new, portable and affordable analytical separation systems, through transformation of analytical innovations into real-world applications, such as point-of-care diagnostics and environmental monitoring.

-ASTech is a partnership between Trajan, the University of Tasmania (UTAS) and University of South Australia (UniSA), combining research and industry knowledge to innovate in product design, development and manufacturing techniques.
+ASTech is a partnership between Trajan, the University of Tasmania (UTAS), University of South Australia (UniSA) and La Trobe University, combining research and industry knowledge to innovate in product design, development and manufacturing techniques.

 Recruitment is on a global basis.